“Extraordinary, laid-back luxury hideaway: just 4 large beachside villas with eclectic décor, private pools, fab organic food and a charismatic host”

 Remember baby and child equipment may be limited or need pre-booking

-There’s a fab children’s menu with not a burger or French fry in sight.
+There’s a fab children’s menu with not a burger or French fry in sight; organic baby food is freshly made to order.
 Order in the restaurant, have room service, in villa dining with a personal chef or eat out.
-The hotel doesn't serve any red meat, deep fried food, coke or similar.
+The hotel doesn't serve any red meat, deep fried food, coke or similar